N3REX/CAULFIELD_py_project_part2/README.md

 >Still relatively new to Pandas, so I couldn't get the dataframe transposition for ruddi to work how I wanted to- though I'm not sure I even had to in the first place?
 Those index values wouldn't budge which I found pretty odd.
+ (Not going back and editing my submission since that seems a lil cheating-y, but perhaps setting index to false on the csv export was the culprit)